-Holzhausen only lets his camera be observed.
-There is no explanatory off-commentary, no interviews and no background music.
-His film is a very direct, unadulterated observation of everyday life, which also pays tribute to the work of people who are not normally seen as museum visitors.
-The camera is there when the museum management discusses the design of advertising posters, when high-ranking visitors from other museums are led through the sacred halls, when restorers work in secret or craftsmen bring the Kunstkammer up to speed.
-The viewer is present at meetings, drives through long corridors of the archive or looks over the shoulder of a collection director who is about to retire during his last days in the museum.
+However, Holzhausen only allows his camera to observe.
+There is no explanatory off-camera commentary, no interviews and no accompanying music.
+His film is a very direct, unadulterated observation of everyday life that also pays tribute to the work of people that museum visitors don't normally get to see.
+The camera is present when the museum management discusses the design of advertising posters, when high-ranking visitors from other museums are guided through the hallowed halls, when restorers work in secret or craftsmen spruce up the Kunstkammer.
+The viewer is present at meetings, travels through long corridors of the archives or looks over the shoulder of a collection manager about to retire during his last days at the museum.

-The whole thing is always presented by Holzhausen with a slightly ironic wink, which is why the completely unagitated documentation is never too dry, but always very entertaining.
-The fact that he never interferes in the events by asking questions or commenting on what is shown for the viewer, on the one hand makes the documentary so appealing, but on the other hand also creates a certain distance to the viewer.
-It is only in the credits that he learns the names and functions of the people in whose everyday work he has participated in the past 100 minutes.
-Here it would have been nice if the protagonists had been introduced right at the beginning and not at the end of the movie with the help of short fades in.
-Because it's not always really clear which area of the museum you're currently working in.
+The whole thing is also always presented by Holzhausen with a slightly ironic wink, which is why the completely unexcitingly staged documentary never comes across as too dry, but always very entertaining.
+The fact that he never interferes with the events by asking questions or commenting on what is shown to the viewer is on the one hand what makes the documentary so appealing, but on the other hand it also creates a certain distance to the viewer.
+It is not until the end credits that the viewer learns the names and functions of the people in whose everyday working lives he has participated over the past 100 minutes.
+Here it would have been nice if the protagonists had been introduced with the help of short inserts right at the beginning and not only at the end of the film.
+Because it is not always really clear in which working area of the museum you are at the moment.